mkatychev/darkroom/README.md

 Commands:
   take              Takes a single frame, sends the request and compares the
                     returned response
-  record            Attemps to play through an entire Reel sequence
+  record            Attempts to play through an entire Reel sequence

 ```